alesanmed-forked-projects/senior-backend-challenge/README.md

 ## How is this app built?

 This project is a RESTful API built with NestJS and TypeScript.
-The architecture is based on [Hexagonal Architecture](<https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)>).
+The architecture is based on <a href="https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)" target="_blank">Hexagonal Architecture</a>.
 A general overview is shown in the following diagram:

 <p align="center">
   <img src="./assets/Architecture.svg" alt="Architecture" height="400"/>